WakeMAKERS How-To: Drilling Holes In Your Boat

 Once you've determined the ideal location for the intake, apply masking tape to the exterior of the hull extending out from the intended location by at least six inches.
-Applying masking tape will serve two purpose; first, it will prevent damage to the surrounding are if the bit happens to slip, and second it will prevent splintering of the gel-coat (which is the exterior colored surface of the boat's hull that gives it the smooth glassy appearance).
-If your boat has a finished bilge liner (Malibu direct drive models for example), you'll also want to mask of the interior where the penetration will be for the same reasons outlined above.
+Applying masking tape will serve two purposes; first, it will prevent damage to the surrounding area if the bit happens to slip, and second, it will prevent splintering of the gel-coat (which is the exterior colored surface of the boat's hull that gives it the smooth glassy appearance).
+If your boat has a finished bilge liner (Malibu direct drive models for example), you'll also want to mask off the interior where the penetration will be for the same reasons outlined above.

 Step 2: Drilling the Pilot Hole

 Well, the hard work is done, now it's time to drill the hole.
 While incredibly simple and straight forward, this step is the most intimidating, so just make sure you've placed the fitting correctly above and take your time.
 The first step in the drilling process is to drill a pilot hole for the hole saw bit you'll be using.
 Starting from the exterior, use the same size drill bit as the pilot bit on the hole saw you'll be using to drill through the hull of the boat.

 Step 3: Drilling the Final Hole

 Now that you've got a hole that extends all the way through into the bilge of the boat, you can score the fiberglass on the inside to prevent chipping when the hole saw bit finished the cut.
 To do this start from inside the bilge compartment and insert the hole saw bit into the hole you drilled in the previous step.
 Either using your hand or if you have clearance, the drill running in reverse, lightly score the fiberglass inside the bilge by applying pressure rotating the hole saw bit.
 This will result in a cleaner hull when the hole saw finishes the cut.